pass-culture/pass-culture-main/api/documentation/docs/tutorials/create-an-event-linked-to-an-external-ticketing-systems.md

 The **API key** and the **HMAC key** are sensitive pieces of information, so **you should store them in a safe place** and **_never_ commit them in plain text**.
 :::

-### Step 2: Provide us with your notification URL and your cancellation URL
+### Step 2: Provide us with your booking URL and your cancellation URL

-For the pass Culture to be connected with your ticketing system, **you need to have the booking URL and the cancellation URL set in your provider account**.
+For the pass Culture to be connected with your ticketing system, **you need to have the booking URL and the cancellation URL set at provider level or at venue level**.

-This set-up is currently done by our support team, so you should send as soon as possible your booking URL and your cancellation URL to [**our support team**](mailto:partenaires.techniques@passculture.app).
+To set the URLs at provider level, you can use [**this endpoint**](/rest-api#tag/Providers/operation/UpdateProvider).
+To set the URLs at venue level, you can use [**this endpoint**](/rest-api#tag/Providers/operation/UpdateVenueExternalUrls).

 :::note
-Keep in mind that, at this stage, you should send us your booking URL and your cancellation URL in your own test environment, as it is a development phase.
+**We recommend defining URLs at provider level**.
+Define URLs at venue level only if the URLs vary from one venue to the other.
 :::

 ## Phase 2: Build your integration